CCHS-Melbourne/iotuz-esp32-hardware/Documentation/README.md

-You can solder the RGB LEDs into the PCB and have them sit a millimeter above the IoTuz PCB ... or you can very carefully cut the RGB LED legs just below the notch (as show) and have them sit flush to the IoTuz PCB.
+You can solder the RGB LEDs into the PCB and have them sit a millimeter above the IoTuz PCB ... or you can very carefully cut the RGB LED legs just below the notch (as shown) and have them sit flush to the IoTuz PCB.
 It is worth the effort to have them sit flush, just be careful, because we don't have any spare RGB LEDs !

-Double and triple check that you have the RGB LEDs orientated correctly by aligning the shape of the LED with the solder mask image on the PCB.
+Double and triple check that you have the RGB LEDs correctly orientated by aligning the shape of the LED with the solder mask image on the PCB.
 It'll be quite tricky desoldering an incorrectly placed LED and any rework always has a small risk of damaging the IoTuz PCB pads.